eliranwong/BibleBento/Commentary/README.md

-Files on Commentary are uploaded here gradually.
+Files on Commentary are uploaded here gradually.<br>
-Remarks: Only files in public domain will be uploaded.
+Remarks: Only public domain materials will be uploaded.

 List of Abbreviations: